 - On average, homes that can generate solar power sell 20% faster and are 17% more expensive

-- Homeowners with solar panels have properties that are valued $125,000 higher than those without
+- Homeowners with solar panel systems have properties that are valued $125,000 higher than those without

 There are a few reasons why these numbers make sense, too.
 All of them revolve around altruism, financial advantage, and personal satisfaction.